 highly stressful past or current situations.
 Sometimes, they are the

-	result of chronic stressors such as poor health, but at other times,
+result of chronic stresses such as poor health, but at other times,

 depression can follow a single incident — especially a serious personal

 loss or emotional hurt of other kinds.
 Alternatively, they can be